toolforge/buildservice/README.md

 In development, every component of Harbor is deployed via docker-compose.
 In production, we use an external database.
 Currently, only PostgreSQL is supported by Harbor.
 This PostgreSQL db should be set up as a Trove instance with a Cinder volume.

 To configure Harbor for use with an external db, you need to uncomment the `external_database` section in `harbor.yml` and fill in the necessary information.
-For the config changes to take effect, you need to run the `./install.sh` afterwards.
+For the config changes to take effect, you need to run the `./install.sh` afterwards script.
 Remember to also remove the db service from Harbor's `docker-compose.yml`.

 On toolsbeta, Harbor is deployed on toolsbeta-harborweb-2.
 The configuration is under `srv/ops/harbor`, and the data under `/srv/harbor`.